Datasets

 2. In the panel, use the drop-down menu to select the NFS unit on which the commit is to be cached.

-3. Click Cache to start caching the dataset commit.
+3. Click Cache to start caching the Dataset commit.

 The commit begins to cache.
 The information page for the cached commit displays, where you can track the caching process live.